 Equipment financing

-Equipment financing involves taking out a loan to purchase equipment for your business, with the equipment as collateral on the loan.
+Equipment financing involves taking out a loan to purchase equipment for your business, with the equipment as collateral for the loan.
 Many banks, credit unions, alternative lenders, and equipment dealers offer equipment loans.
 And they can be easier to qualify for than an unsecured loan since the collateral reduces the lender’s risk.

 Borrowing money from friends and family